-Over the past several years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past several years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been typically used in air conditioners and heat pumps for a long time.
-These mandates are anticipated to have the HVAC industry move to a more green friendly refrigerant with a technical code R410A.
-R410A has been proven to be safer for the environment.
+The R-22 and HCFC mandates are anticipated to have the HVAC industry move to a more environmentally friendly refrigerant with a technical label R410A.
+R410A has been shown to be safer for the environment.

 In late 2010 the majority of air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These units are more commonly called “dry charged units”.
-The units can legally be sold and installed which permits your Elkhart area HVAC contractor to charge the unit on-site with R22.
-R22 is still legal for AC repair or service for a few more years.
-The intent for these Dry Charged Units is to provide the greater Elkhart area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+These systems are more commonly called “dry charged units”.
+The units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
+R22 is still legal for AC repair or service for a short time longer.
+The intent for these Dry Charged Units is to offer the greater Elkhart area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+However, these units also bypass the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

 Do you recommend purchasing a Dry Charge Air Conditioning System?

 Well, it really depends on a number of things.
-The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Top reasons for buying an R-410A system